shuckster/statebot-sh/examples/cloud-connect/README.md

 }
 ```

-Have a look in `plugins/` to see this example and another that works for BT Fon & OpenZone, too.
+Have a look in `plugins/` to see this example and another that works for BT Wifi, too.

 ## Credit